parkersullivan77/Travel-Planning-Web-Application/team/Sprint2.md

 #### What we changed this sprint

-Our changes for this sprint included ...
+Our changes for this sprint included meeting at different times to increase productivity.
+Instead of meeting during Dziugas' and Westin's lab hours, we did it after every CS 314 class.

 #### What we did well

-We ...
+We improved with our communication between team members.
+Coordinating meetings and tasks got a lot easier.
+Also, we noticed that brainstorming and working together as a team is much more efficient than completing tasks alone.

 #### What we need to work on

-We could improve ...
+We could improve with commiting frequency.
+The team completed tasks really fast until we took 1-2 days off and it took longer to get back to the same productivity level.

 #### What we will change next sprint